Kingxukai/linux/Documentation/networking/gen_stats.rst

     }

-A struct tc_stats will be filled out during gnet_stats_copy_* calls and appended to the skb.
+A struct tc_stats will be filled out during gnet_stats_copy_* calls and appended to the woke skb.
 TCA_XSTATS is provided if gnet_stats_copy_app was called.